Omacetaxine mepesuccinate: Adverse effects

 † Myelosuppression, including: thrombocytopenia, anaemia, neutropenia and lymphopenia, in descending order of frequency.

 Omacetaxine mepesuccinate can cause fetal harm when administered to a pregnant woman.
 Women using HHT should avoid becoming pregnant and also avoid nursing while receiving HHT.

 Mechanism of action

-Omacetaxine is a protein translation inhibitor.
+Omacetaxine mepesuccinate is a protein translation inhibitor.
 It inhibits protein translation by preventing the initial elongation step of protein synthesis.
 It interacts with the ribosomal A-site and prevents the correct positioning of amino acid side chains of incoming aminoacyl-tRNAs.
-Omacetaxine acts only on the initial step of protein translation and does not inhibit protein synthesis from mRNAs that have already commenced translation.
+Omacetaxine mepesuccinate acts only on the initial step of protein translation and does not inhibit protein synthesis from mRNAs that have already commenced translation.